Chapter 3. Execution

-Kermeta workbench allows to run your Kermeta code in several ways.
+Kermeta workbench allows to interpret and run your Kermeta code in several ways.

 3.1.
 Using a Run configuration